belligerentbeagle/GovTech-takeHomeAssignment/README.md

 # GovRedeem
 ![Screenshot of GovRedeem](./images/screenshot.jpeg)

 It's Christmas, let's check if your staff can collect a gift for your team!
-This program allows you to check your government-related transactions conveniently.
+This program allows you to check your eligibility conveniently.

 ## Setup